tonylam0/tonylam0.github.io/src/markdown/workflow.md

 The second desktop is my Neovim window.

-The third desktop is Google Chrome with my computer's local server whenever I'm testing a frontend.
-The reason I use Google Chrome is that I don't want to manually add a Firefox window to my third desktop every time I quit out of Firefox.
+The third desktop is Google Chrome with my computer's localhost whenever I'm testing a frontend.
+I use Google Chrome to keep my development testing separate from my main browsing, so it stays even if I close out of Firefox.

 Outside of my computer, if I need to conceptualize something or draw something out, I do it in my commonplace book.